WV April Flash Fiction

 April 5 #rare

 Milton remained transfixed to the telescope.
 And the monitor.
 An entire unknown galaxy emerged.
-A Milk Way Doppelgänger.
+A Milky Way Doppelgänger.
 Same stars, solar systems.
 Earth.
 Rare find.
 Couldn’t be right.
 Could it?

 April 6 #freedom